Free Law Project is the leading nonprofit using software, data, and advocacy to make the legal ecosystem more equitable and competitive.

 APIs and Bulk Data

-We provide journalists, researchers, startups, and individuals with automated access to nearly all of our data via APIs, bulk data files, and database replication.
+We provide automated access to nearly all of the data we host via APIs, bulk data files, and database replication.

 This gives innovators, researchers, and the public a jumpstart on their work.